 Guest Curator: Dr. Mark V. Campbell, Founder, Northside Hip Hop Archive

-Guided by a sense of rawness—an unsanitized speaking of truth to power—hip hop culture refuses institutional containment and thrives outside of formal settings which are often used to confer importance; hip hop has no use for such pedestals.
-The inherent and purposefully self-critical nature of hip hop ensures that it is both a widely appealing form for youth protest as well as a self-calibrating system of quality control.
+Guided by a sense of rawness—an unsanitized speaking of truth to power—hip hop culture refuses institutional control and thrives outside of formal settings which are too often used to dictate importance.
+Hip hop instead is a widely appealing form for youth protest in critiquing the current social realities.

 “Five great exhibitions to check out at the Contact Photography Festival.”

 Exhibition Curator Dr. Mark V. Campbell will be creating a monthly playlist for …Everything Remains Raw.
 Check out the link above for his latest curated compilation!

 Photographic works from Craig Boyko, Michael Chambers, Stella Fakiyesi, Demuth Flake, Patrick Nichols, Sheinina Raj, and Nabil Shash, capture the growth of the hip hop scene, as well as the voice, creativity and influence of these artists.
 These photographs challenge the archival classifications that dismiss or devalue the importance of hip hop as part of Canada’s cultural fabric.
 Instead, …Everything Remains Raw expresses a different narrative, one that reinforces that hip hop culture is vital to creating a sense of belonging in this country.
 In addition to the photographic works, painter David Strickland, video artist Mark Valino and new works from renowned graffiti writers Elicser, Eklipz, and EGR, ensure that the possibility of a Canadian hip hop archive is not only plausible, but highly visible, and vibrantly celebrated as Canadian culture.